 To address the control weaknesses described below, the Company performed additional analysis, testing and other post-closing procedures in order to prepare its consolidated financial statements in accordance with U.S. GAAP.
-Accordingly, Management, including the CEO and CFO, believes that the consolidated financial statements in this 2008 Annual Report fairly present in all material respects, our financial condition, results of operations and cash flows for the periods presented.
+Accordingly, Management, including the CEO and CFO, believes that the consolidated financial statements in this 2009 Form 20-F fairly present in all material respects, our financial condition, results of operations and cash flows for the periods presented.

 Management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rule 13a-15(f).
-The Company's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with U.S. GAAP and includes those policies and procedures that:
+The Company's internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles in the United States of America and includes those that: